harinimani/COMP2042_CW_hcyhm1/README.md

 **5. Scores and Leaderboard**

  A ScoreController, ScoreTableView and LeaderBoardView classes were added in to store and display the top 5 scores in a JTable format.
 Displays the player name, total number of bricks broken, minutes taken and seconds taken.
+Also have a pop-up JOptionPane to notify and request user to enter name to store into leaderboard.

 **6. Additional Levels**